XorTroll/Goldleaf/README.md

 - It's a common issue for some NSPs, although they are completely valid ones, being detected as wrong NSPs.
 Although they can be really wrong NSPs, it is usually caused by firmware mismatch.
 For instance, in case you are trying to install a title which requires at least 5.1.0 version (which uses key generation 4) on a lower firmware version, it won't be recognised as a valid NSP for cryptographical reasons. (the console cannot decrypt the NSP because it is encrypted with unknown keys which are within 5.1.0 update)

+- The USB installation can sometimes freeze in the middle of the install.
+If that happens, try closing Goldleaf and Goldtree, uninstalling the wrongly-installed title and retrying.

 ## Possible future features

 - Savedata mounting and browsing (and hopefully exporting)